 Here’s your how-to guide for mixing up the best quick, easy, (and cheap!) all-natural DIY lip scrub treatments that’ll keep your pout smooth and healthy!

 A good DIY lip scrub can consist of as few as two ingredients.
 And, from prep to application, can be done in just five minutes, making it a super easy treatment to add to your beauty regimen.

 Regardless of how many or how few ingredients you choose to incorporate, the most important thing to remember when whipping up a scrub is always to include a moisturizer (your base) and an exfoliant.
 Essential oils and other natural enhancers can be added to your lip scrub recipe for extra benefits.

 Our lip skin is thin and extremely fragile.
 Using a natural moisturizer like coconut oil, shea butter, grapeseed oil, or other similar emollients as your base prevents damage during exfoliation.
-In addition, natural oils contain essential fatty acids, which offer restorative benefits that leave the skin looking younger and more plump.
+In addition, natural oils contain essential fatty acids, which offer restorative benefits that leave the skin looking more plump.
 They also contain natural antioxidants that prevent and reverse skin damage caused by free radicals, help protect the skin from environmental stressors, and provide anti-aging benefits.

 A lot of chapsticks and lip balms use petrolatum as their main ingredient; however, this synthetic moisturizer doesn’t work nearly as well as natural oils - hence why you have to apply them over and over.
 Natural oils, on the other hand, get absorbed deep into the skin, providing a longer-lasting and more beneficial moisturizing treatment.